jtpils/GraphCluster/README.md

 # Graph Cluster Software Package

 This software package is used to partition numerous of images into different clusters under the background of large scale image-based 3D reconstruction.
 The software can partition the images in less than 5 minutes except the feature extraction process for about 1,000 images.
 The number of clusters can be set by your need.
+You could use this software to partition large scale images into clusters that *independent* or *interdependent*. **Independent** means the partitioned clusters doesn't share common images(or cameras), **Interdependent** means the partitioned clusters have some common images.
+More details are given below.

 ## 1. Dependencies
+- OpenCV 2.8 above.
 - Eigen3.
 A fast linear algebra library implemented in C++.
 - STLplus.
 STLplus is a collection of reusable C++ components for developers already familiar with the STL.
 It contains template containers to extend the STL, reusable subsystems, data persistence (serialisation) and portability components.
 - Graclus.
 A library used for fast normalized cut, implemented in C. I make some modifications to meet my requirements.